 The American Manufacturing Competitiveness Act (AMCA), passed in 2016, established a new process for the creation and passage of a Miscellaneous Tariff Bill – a piece of legislation designed to ensure imports without a domestic competitor can be purchased duty-free.
 As many chemicals have either had their production shift offshore the last several decades or have never been produced domestically, MTB is a crucial tool to ensure necessary inputs are not needlessly expensive.
 The AMCA authorized an MTB for 2018 and 2020, each lasting two years.

 Though the MTB process has not been seen to be a particularly divisive issue, the program expired December 31, 2020, due to disagreement across the aisle.
 No language was introduced to reauthorize the program in the 116th Congress.
 As of January 1, 2021, each day American businesses have been enduring excessive financial burdens due to congressional inaction.
 Now that the program has expired, a discussion of retroactive renewal is necessary.

-For further questions about NACD’s Miscellaneous Tariff Bill Issue Page please contact Erin Getz, Manager of Legislative Affairs at email@example.com.
+For further questions about NACD’s Miscellaneous Tariff Bill Issue Page, please contact Nicholas Breslin, Coordinator of Government Affairs at firstname.lastname@example.org.